Welcome to the PHSG Library

 Friday: 08.30 – 16.15

-- You will now be able to log into the Library catalogue anywhere you have a computer or smartphone.
+- With Accessit you can log into the Library catalogue anywhere you have a computer or smartphone.

 - Find resources for your school work - including information books, fiction, websites, magazines and journals, links to other sources and more

 - Reserve books and other items

 - Renew online and keep on top of your loans